-Canada's forest sector harvests less than one percent of Canada's commercial forests each year.
-The wood pellet sector uses only a tiny fraction of the harvest, totaling approximately four percent of Canada's annual forest harvest.
-However, pellet producers are using the portion of the forest - sawdust, shavings, harvest residues and low-quality logs - that have been rejected by the other traditional forest sectors.
+Canada's forest sector harvests less than one percent of Canada's commercial forests each year: the wood pellet sector uses only a tiny fraction of the harvest.
+Pellet producers are using the portion of the forest - sawdust, shavings, harvest residues and low-quality logs - that have been rejected by the other traditional forest sectors.

-We have been proud to use our innovations and investments in the salvage efforts to turn what others viewed as waste into an energy source that supports thousands of jobs and local communities, and is in demand around the world as an environmentally friendly alternative to fossil fuels.
+We have been proud to use our innovations and investments in the salvage efforts to turn what others viewed as waste into an energy source that supports thousands of jobs and local communities, and is in demand around the world as an alternative to fossil fuels.